hyperledger/indy-hipe/README.md

 ## The HIPE lifecycle
 [The HIPE lifecycle]: #the-hipe-lifecycle

-Once a HIPE becomes "active" then authors may implement it and submit the feature as a pull request to the Indy repo.
-Being "active" is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.

-Furthermore, the fact that a given HIPE has been accepted and is "active" implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether an Indy developer has been assigned the task of implementing the feature.
-While it is not *necessary* that the author of the HIPE also write the implementation, it is by far the most effective way to see a HIPE through to completion: authors should not expect that other project developers will take on responsibility for implementing their accepted feature.

 HIPEs MUST begin as an item that is provided to the `Discussions` folder.
 During this time it is acceptable for major changes to occur and for implementers to begin working on implementations to support the designs offered in the `Discussions`